fra82/comorbidity4j/rtdoc/index.md

 **Core features**:

-+ computation of the following **comorbidity scores**: Relative Risk Index, Odds Ratio (with user-defined confidence interval), Phi Index, Comorbidity Score, Fisher Test (see: [Comorbidity scores](ComorbidityScoresComputed.md))
++ computation of the following **comorbidity scores**: Relative Risk Index (with user-defined confidence interval), Odds Ratio (with user-defined confidence interval), Phi Index, Comorbidity Score, Fisher Test (see: [Comorbidity scores](ComorbidityScoresComputed.md))
 + **customization of p-value adjustment approach** by choosing one of the following methodologies: BONFERRONI, BENJAMINI-HOCHBERG, HOLM, HOCHBERG, BENJAMINI-YEKUTIELI, HOMMEL (see: [Comorbidity scores](ComorbidityScoresComputed.md))
 + **sex ratio analysis** to evaluate if a comorbidity suffered in both, men and women, is equally likely in both sex or if it is more likely in one sex than in another
 + support for **time directionality** in the analysis of disease pairs